top of page

 Congressional Record.png

-These families were US citizens with traceable ancestry dating back to the 1500s.
-At the end of the Mexican/American War in 1848, the Treaty of Guadalupe-Hidalgo changed the economic, industrial, political, linguistic and cultural and educational landscape.
+At the end of the Mexican/American War in 1848, the Treaty of Guadalupe-Hidalgo changed the economic, industrial, political, linguistic, cultural and educational landscape overnight.
+Mexico ceded 55 percent of its land, and its people, to the United States of America.
+The following decades were full of struggles.
 One of those struggles happened in Alamosa, CO from 1912-1914.

-Railroad Forman Francisco Maestas and other parents sought to place their children into the public school on the north side of town, the white side of the railroad tracks.
-They were denied by the Alamosa Superintendent.
-They then formed the Spanish American Union and petitioned for change with a resolution that was signed by the community.
+Railroad Forman Francisco Maestas sought to place his son into the public school closest to their home.
+They were denied by the Alamosa Superintendent because all Mexican Americans were required to attend the Mexican School.
+The community united and petitioned for change with a resolution that was signed by the community.
 They were denied.

-They contacted the Colorado State Superintendent and were denied.
+They contacted the Colorado State Superintendent to no avail.

 They staged a boycott in protest, an action the school district later seized upon to claim Maestas wasn’t interested in his son’s educational progress.
 The boycott went on for three months.
 The school did nothing.

-The community organized further with the help of the SPMDTU, America’s oldest still active, mutual aid society, and a Catholic Priest, they raised funds and hired Denver lawyer Raymond Sullivan.
+The community organized further, with the help of the SPMDTU, America’s oldest, and still active, mutual aid society, a Catholic Priest, and other key community members, they raised funds to hire Denver lawyer Raymond Sullivan.
 Sullivan contended racial prejudice was a driving force behind school administration efforts and the Colorado Constitution prohibited discrimination based on race.

 alamosa 1908.jpg